digital-raven/superdate/README.rst

 ----------
 The parse_date function parses dates from strings.
 These can be plain iso strings or coloquial enslish strings.
-Plain english strings are parsed with down to second precision.
+Plain english strings are parsed with down to second precision using the parsedatetime library.

 If a time was detected, then a datetime will be returned.
 If no time information was detected then a date object will be returned.
 A datetime can be forced to return with ``force_time=True``.

+The difference between this function and vanilla parsedatetime is a cache.
+Dates parsed from Non-ISO strings are cached for faster lookup.
+This cache clears if a new second has ticked over since the previous call.

 ::